 I had two goals in mind while designing these shields.
 The first was to keep things simple, and the second was to keep things low cost.

 This meant that these boards are about as small and barebones as possible.
 They use an existing development board (a SparkFun Pro Micro) in place of a custom layout because it’s cheaper in low quantities and easier to assemble for a novice.
-The only components on the board are those that are absolutely necessary – the headers for the microcontroller, the connector for the peripheral, and pull-up/down resistors for the relevant input lines.
+The only components on the board are those that are absolutely necessary – the headers for the microcontroller, the connector for the peripheral, and resistors for the relevant pins.
 There’s no frills, but that also means there’s no complications.

 On the underside of the board there are jumper pads for each connection, bridged where necessary and labeled with their functionality.
 This allows the user to customize or re-order the connections as needed for any project.
 I also included a Tag-Connect programming header for posterity.